Patidar reservation agitation: Political

 On 11 August 2015 the Chief Minister of Gujarat, Anandiben Patel, formed a seven-member panel to interact with the community and submit a report to the government.
-The panel, headed by Nitinbhai Patel, also included Ramanlal Vora, Bhupendrasinh Chudasama, Babubhai Bokhiria, Vasuben Trivedi, Nanubhai Vanani, and Rajni Patel.
+The panel, headed by Nitinbhai Patel, also included Ramanlal Vora, Bhupendrasinh Chudasama, Babubhai Bokhiria, Vasu Trivedi, Nanubhai Vanani, and Rajni Patel.
 On 17 August the panel held talks with community organisations, including SPG.
 The PAAS did not participate in the talks.
 On 21 and 23 August the government published a full-length advertisement in leading Gujarati newspapers arguing legal and constitutional limitations.
 The chief minister expressed her inability to include Patidar in the OBC category, citing constitutional limitations, and urged the agitators to negotiate; they rejected the call.
 After violence following 25 August rally in Ahmedabad, she expressed regret and ordered an inquiry, and called for peace and order in the state.
 The panel submitted its report on 9 September, and a second talk was held on 14 September.
 On 17 September she again urged an end to the agitation to avoid class conflict in the state.
 On 19 September she again met with the cabinet when violence broke out for a second time.
 On 25 September she announced the Mukhya Mantri Yuva Swalamban Scheme for general category students, which is expected to cost the exchequer ₹ 1,000 crore per year.

 On 26 August, Narendra Modi appealed for peace and resolution through dialogue.

-During the Monsoon session of the Gujarat Legislative Assembly, which started on 26 August, the opposition Indian National Congress party (INC) demanded a probe into police atrocities following 25 August rally.
+During the Monsoon session of the Gujarat Legislative Assembly, which started on 26 August, the opposition Indian National Congress demanded a probe into police atrocities following 25 August rally.
 The Speaker suspended the assembly three times, and suspended all INC MLAs except opposition leader Shankersinh Vaghela for a day.
 Vaghela said that before reviewing the reservation policy, the BJP must ensure that the grounds on which reservation was offered did not exist.
-On 1 October Gurudas Kamat, General Secretary of the INC, announced its support for the agitation and demanded nationwide reservation for 15-20% population from the economically weaker section (EWS) of society.
+On 1 October Gurudas Kamat, General Secretary of the INC, announced its support for the agitation and demanded nationwide reservation for 15-20% population from the Economically Weaker Section (EWS) of society.